robinovitch61/nvim-markdown/README.md

 ## Features

 * Syntax highlighting with optional concealment of links and text formatting.
-* Fold headers and lists by pressing `tab` in normal mode.
+* Fold headers and lists by pressing `tab` in normal mode, they persist between sessions.
 * Insert checkboxes `[X]` in lists by pressing `Control-c` in normal mode.
 * Auto-inserts bullets on newline; can be removed again with `backspace` while preserving indentation, or `tab` to create a sub-list.
 * Create links `[link text](url)` by pressing `Control-k` in insert or visual mode.
 If pressed in an url, or in a word, it will autofill the correct field.